');

 About Hampton, NH

-Hampton is a small community in New Hampshire with a population of 9,960 residents.
-The median household income is $96,322 per year, which is above the national average.
-The median age in Hampton is 50.4 years.
+Hampton is a small town located in New Hampshire with a population of 9,960 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $96,322 per year, which is 28% above the national median of $75,149.
+The median age of 50.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Hampton Ranks in New Hampshire